 The three most important things in any direct mail effort are: the list, the list, and…the list.
 Your list of your own customers, members or constituents is your best list.
 Find out what is outstanding and common among them, and use direct mail to reach them.
 Or, a list of new prospects can be purchased for you.
 There is a huge array of qualifiers to choose from when trying to narrow down the right recipients.
 Direct mail is still one of the best ways to reach targeted groups.

 Using direct mail effectively can be one of the least expensive ways of reaching your target audience, provided the list is fine-tuned and all the mailing requirements are met.
 You may be used to doing your mailings in-house.
 Very often, using a mailing service can actually cost less, when you factor in your labor time and the significant postage discounts to be had with mailing methods other than normal first-class stamps.

 Automation—The post office encourages automation in mail handling; the more automation, the greater the cost savings to the mailer.
 Non-automated mail (like, say, that hand-addressed thank-you note) costs the most.
 Fully automated standard (bulk) mail and products like EDDM® (Every Door Direct Mail/carrier route) costs the least.
-As a mailer, you are always balancing the level of personalization with the cost benefits of automation.
+As a mailer, you are sometimes balancing the level of customization with the cost benefits of automation.
 Barcoding and presorting mail for automation allows the post office to save time, which saves you postage, and speeds your mail to the recipient much faster.
-The amount of automation affects the design of the mail piece.

 Size—Postal specifications for automated mail have strict limits for height and width, as well as overall “aspect ratio” (the relationship of height to width).
 For example, square mailing pieces do not qualify for full discounts because they do not fall within the post office’s aspect ratio specifications.